15 Cold Call Opening Lines That Actually Book Meetings

 Problem-Led Openers

-These work because they immediately address something the prospect cares about.
-When you lead with a problem you know they face, you've earned the right to their attention.
+These land because they go straight to something the prospect actually cares about.
+Lead with a problem you know they're facing and you've earned their attention.

 5. The pain point "Hi [Name], most [their role] I talk to tell me [common problem].
 Is that something you deal with too?"